ErisianArchitect/voxel_orientations/howto.md

 ### Checking if your mesh indices need to be reversed

-When you get to the stage of your implmentation where it's time to apply your orientation code to a block's mesh, you'll need a function/method to determine whether your indices need to be reversed.
+When you get to the stage of your implementation where it's time to apply your orientation code to a block's mesh, you'll need a function/method to determine whether your indices need to be reversed.
 The easiest way is to XOR each of the axis bits in `Flip`.
 Here's what that looks like in my project:

 ```rust
 pub const fn reverse_indices(self) -> bool {